 Information Technology & Cyber Safety at St Vincent’s School

-Students in Years Two to Four participate in school owned 1:1 iPad program funded by an iPad levy.
-Students in Years Five and Six participate in a 1:1 BYOD program.
-We also have a range of coding technology to assist in the development of the students’ knowledge, as required by the Australian Curriculum.
+Students in Kindergarten through to Year Six participate in a school-owned 1:1 iPad program funded by an iPad levy.
+We also have a range of coding technology to assist in the development of students’ knowledge, as required by the Australian Curriculum.

 Your Family, Your School and Cyber Safety